scaleoutsean/awesome-solidfire/README.md

 A: It depends.
 At the highest level of abstraction SolidFire is suitable for 95% of apps people virtualize or containerize on on-premises x86_64 infrastructure.
 If you think you're "one percenter", you may want to discuss your requirements with a NetApp SolidFire or Cloud Infrastructure architect.
 NetApp HCI may be able to accommodate even extreme workloads if data processing to external NFS or iSCSI storage such as NetApp AFF or E-Series (see [NVA-1152-DESIGN](https://www.netapp.com/pdf.html?item=/media/21016-nva-1152-design.pdf)).
 Some HCI vendors force such storage workloads on their HCI storage which doesn't work well (or sort-of-works, but at a much higher price).

-Q: Is NetApp HCI suitable for AI, Hadoop, Splunk and similar "heavy" workloads?
+Q: Is NetApp HCI suitable for AI, Splunk, Elasticsearch and similar "heavy" workloads?

 A: For some applications from that stack (such as databases) it is, but for HDFS you may consider connecting compute nodes to ONTAP systems (usually NFSv3 or NFSv4) or E-Series (physical Raw Device Mapping (pRDM) to iSCSI, formatted with HDFS or [BeeGFS](https://blog.netapp.com/solution-support-for-beegfs-and-e-series/), for example.)
 [NVA-1152-DESIGN](https://www.netapp.com/pdf.html?item=/media/21016-nva-1152-design.pdf) shows how adding the smallest EF-Series model can add 5 GB/s of throughput to NetApp HCI clusters without any investment in FC switches or new HCI compute nodes.

+  - [This post](https://scaleoutsean.github.io/2020/12/31/beegfs-on-netapp-hci-and-ef-series.html) demonstrates few GB/s with BeeGFS VMs (single HCI compute node attached to EF-Series EF280)
+  - Performance guesstimates for [Splunk](https://scaleoutsean.github.io/2020/12/31/virtualized-splunk-on-netapp-hci-and-ef-series.html) and [Elasticsearch](https://scaleoutsean.github.io/2021/01/04/elasticsearch-on-netapp-h615c-ef280.html)

 ### Storage Services